NYUDataBootcamp/Book/graphs1.md

         10263.5, 10449.7, 10699.7]
 year = list(range(2003,2014))        # use range for years 2003-2013

+# Note that we set the index
 us = pd.DataFrame({'gdp': gdp, 'pce': pce}, index=year)
 print(us)
 ```

 Note that we created a dataframe from a dictionary.
-That's convenient here, but in most real applications we'll read in spreadsheets or access the data online through an "API" (more on this later).
+That's convenient here, but in most real applications we'll read in spreadsheets or access the data online through an "API".

 *World Bank.* Our second dataframe contains 2013 data for GDP per capita (basically income per person) for several countries: